How to Isolate or Quarantine

-Close contacts are defined as someone who has been within 6 feet of an individual with COVID-19 for a cumulative total of 10 or more minutes over a 24 hour period of someone positive for COVID-19 during the time that individual was infectious (2 days prior to symptom onset or 2 days prior to testing if they have no symptoms).
+Close contacts are defined as someone who has been within 6 feet for at least 10 consecutive minutes OR within 6 feet for at least 15 cumulative minutes over a 24 hour period of someone positive for COVID-19 during the time that the individual was infectious (2 days prior to symptom onset or 2 days prior to testing if they have no symptoms).
 These contacts are identified by interviewing the person who tested positive through a process known as contact tracing.

 If you are a close contact of a columbia affiliate that has tested positive for COVID-19, you will be notified by the Contact Tracing Team that you have been in close contact with a person with COVID-19 (without revealing the identify of that individual) and provided with guidance on quarantine and testing.

 For questions regarding COVID-19-related incidents, including potential exposures or concerns that you may be a close contact, please contact the Columbia University COVID-19 hotline at 212-854-9355 (Monday–Friday, 9am–5pm) or via e-mail at email@example.com.
 Depending on the incident, the Contact Tracing Team will conduct an assessment to determine the appropriate response.